Home insemination in the United States: step-by-step, timing, safety, and U.S. legal basics

 Safety and screening

-If you are considering a private known-donor arrangement, ask for recent negative results for common STIs such as HIV, hepatitis B and C, syphilis and chlamydia.
-For how semen should be handled outside the body, see the WHO laboratory standards above.
-If you plan to use banked donor sperm, U.S. suppliers follow FDA donor-eligibility rules for screening and testing.
+If you are considering a private known-donor arrangement, ask for recent negative results for common STIs such as HIV, hepatitis B and C, syphilis, and chlamydia.
+For handling semen outside the body, follow the WHO laboratory principles above.
+If you plan to use banked donor sperm for at-home insemination, U.S. suppliers follow FDA donor-eligibility rules for screening and testing.
 The FDA explains these requirements here: Donor eligibility guidance and in federal regulations at 21 CFR Part 1271 Subpart C.

 U.S. legal basics